Massive Open Online Courses (MOOCs) 2023 RFP Requirements

 Generally, course narratives will be strongest when they include specific examples of topics you will cover, teaching methods you intend to use, or activities that you hope to incorporate into the class.

 III.
-Syllabus: The complete syllabus (2-3 pages) indicates how the course will be divided into sections, modules, or other logical units.
-For each section of the course, please provide a clear description of the topics to be covered, required readings, and assignments or other activities and number of hours of work expected of the students.
+Course Outline: The course outline indicates how the course will be divided into sections, subsections, or other logical units.
+For each section of the course, please provide a description of the topics to be covered, required readings, and assignments or other activities and number of hours of work expected of the students.

 IV.
 Production Needs and Timeline: Describe in detail (2-3 pages) the specific materials that will need to be created for the course.
 This should include lecture scripts, assessments, multimedia, visualizations, textbooks, software, and anything else that will need to be created or purchased for the class.